Contents

 Step 4

-Next, connect the 5V buzzer –ve terminal to the transistor’s collector and the +ve terminal to 1N4148 Zener diode’s +ve terminal.
+Next, connect the 5V buzzer –ve terminal to the transistor’s collector and the +ve terminal to the 1N4148 Zener diode’s +ve terminal.
 Also, attach a 25 gauge copper wire coil between the transistor’s emitter and the 10pF capacitor.

 Step 5